goosefraba19/StellarisUtils/README.md

 ![](https://i.imgur.com/l20OYKm.png)

 This script is run in the background while you are playing Stellaris and periodically checks the entire "save games" folder for new autosave files.
-It then copies those new files into the saves folder for project.
+It then copies those new files into the saves folder for the project.

 There are some values in **settings.json** that you need to verify in order for this script to work.
  * "stellaris_folder_path" must point to the folder where Stellaris stores all your current data, which contains these folders and files: